fabricioyukio/elastic-rails-searchkick/readme.md

 - Revamp Prompts data to have more complex indexing so we could do more things with ES.
 - Add Kibana to the Stack so we could observe better what's going on.
 - Also store search, for some cross operations.
+- Use other test data for a more complex and interesting engineering.

 ### What is new